aryadytm/aryadytm/README.md

 ## 🎓 Education

-- **Bachelor's degree in Business Information Technology** from BINUS University (2021 - 2025)
+- **Bachelor's degree in Computer Science** from BINUS University (2021 - 2025)

 ## 🏆 Honors & Awards

+- **Grand Finalist** of School of Computer Science Hackathon 2023 in BINUS University, creating the AI Career Consultant app
-- Appreciation from School of Information System 2022 for great academic achievement in BINUS University
+- **Appreciation** from School of Information System 2022 for **great academic achievement** in BINUS University

 ## 🔧 Skills